zachdwight/ai-recipe-lora-model-for-chefs/README.md

 Output Conclusion:

 Obviously the model needs some fine tuning and more data as you'll notice the above generated recipe includes multiple tbsps of olive oil!
+Including more Italian recipes in the training set would be a good start to tune this model.
 Note, I also edited the instructions generated output so it would look nice in readme.md as code puts it all on one line.

 ---
 ## Troubleshooting